 • During the conversation, Father Krause again raised the issue of how to secure the economic and (at this point) political independence of the Family.
 As Father Matthew Habiger, O.S.B., Ph.D., former head of Human Life International and current CESJ Board of Counselors member, always reminds us, strong families require a solid economic foundation, and the Just Third Way is (again, at this point) the only game in town.
 Dr. Norman Kurland noted that, despite the shape academia is in (and is the source of many of the problems the world faces — cf. C.S.
 Lewis’s The Abolition of Man and That Hideous Strength for a non-fiction and fictional treatment of this, respectively), it only needs a few people to start the process of reform . . . if they start from the right principles.
 The civil rights movement in the early 1960s, in which Norm played a part, was a case in point.

-• The blog series, “Three Key Books on Common Sense” has proved astonishingly popular, and has received some very positive commentary (and some rather diversionary but thankfully irrelevant and immaterial negative commentary as well).
-Noted Catholic commentator Father C. John McCloskey III, now in California (we met with him in Chicago a few years ago) stated he agreed with the series, while Max Weismann, co-founder with Mortimer J. Adler of the Center for the Study of the Great Ideas in Chicago, has been very enthusiastic . . . as we might expect, due to our reliance on Aristotelian-Thomism and Adler’s analysis of modern philosophical errors (especially in academia).
+• The "Justice University" blog series, “Three Key Books on Common Sense” has proved astonishingly popular, and has received some very positive commentary (and some rather diversionary but thankfully irrelevant and immaterial negative commentary as well).
+Noted Catholic commentator Father C. John McCloskey III, now in California (we met with him in Chicago a few years ago) stated he agreed with the series, while Max Weismann, co-founder with Mortimer J. Adler of the Center for the Study of the Great Ideas in Chicago, and Justice University faculty member has been very enthusiastic . . . as we might expect, due to our reliance on Aristotelian-Thomism and Adler’s analysis of modern philosophical errors (especially in academia).
 The series is now in its second phase, covering Msgr.
 Ronald Knox’s book, Enthusiasm (1950), which seems to explain a lot of what can only be called “nuttiness” so prevalent in the modern world.
 It will conclude with a look at Archbishop Fulton Sheen’s book, God and Intelligence in Modern Philosophy (1925), having started with G.K.
 Chesterton’s Saint Thomas Aquinas: The “Dumb Ox” (1933).
 A number of people have suggested that the series be turned into a book at the earliest opportunity.

 • This past week CESJ sponsored a luncheon for M. Jean-Marie Bukuru of Burundi, his family, and his “patron” in the United States.
 Jean-Marie, a Fulbright Scholar and Hubert Humphrey Fellow, negotiated a multinational water rights treaty covering the Nile River Basin, and will be working to implement a Just Third Way program of resource management and economic development once the political situation is settled and it is safe to return to Burundi.
 Naturally, “a good time was had by all,” and the special chicken and mushrooms with yellow rice was a particular success — perhaps one day we can put together that “Just Third Way Cookbook” someone suggested a while back.